mattbierner/blog.mattbierner.com/_posts/2016-10-30-beyond-the-void-star.md

 "Yeah... thanks.
 Always hated that part."

-"Looks pretty empty from up here," Axel calls back has we circle the settlement.
+"Looks pretty empty from up here," Axel calls back as we circle the settlement.
 "You sure anyone still lives in this dump?"

 "Probably not many," Psye tells him, "but the true believers will still be here, you can count on that."